 Using nail trimmers

-For dogs that have dark nails, make several thin cuts starting at the end of the nail until you are able to see a black dot appear in the center of the trimming.
+For dogs that have dark nails, make several thin cuts starting at the end of the nail until you can see a black dot appear in the center of the trimming.
 This is the beginning of the quick, where you want to stop.
-Regular trimming sessions once per week help the quick to recede back so that even very overgrown nails can be pared back to an appropriate length over time.
+Regular trimming sessions once per week help the quick to recede so that even very overgrown nails can be pared back to an appropriate length over time.

 Be sure to always have a jar of styptic powder on hand, as the quick that runs through the nail is not always easy to see and if cut will bleed.
 If the quick is nicked, dip the end of the nail into the styptic powder and it will immediately begin to clot and stop the bleeding.